Unification Church of the United States: History in the United States

 By 1971, the Unification Church of the United States had about 500 members.
 By the end of the 1970s it had expanded to about 5,000 members, with most of them being in their early 20s.
 In the 1980s and 1990s membership remained at about the same number.
-Scholars have attributed the Unification Church's relative success in the United States, as compared to other Western nations, to its support of patriotism and capitalist values, and to its multi-racial membership.
+Scholars have attributed the Unification Church's relative success in the United States, as compared to other Western nations, to its support of patriotism, international, and capitalist values, and to its multi-racial membership.
 Some commentators have also noted that this period of Unification Church growth in the United States took place just as the "hippie" era of the late 1960s and early 1970s was ending, when many American young people were looking for a sense of higher purpose or community in their lives.
 Among the converts were many who had been active in leftist causes.

 In 1971, Moon decided to move to the United States.
 He then asked the American Unification Church members to help him in a series of outreach campaigns in which he spoke to public audiences in all 50 states, ending with a 1976 rally in Washington, D.C., in which he spoke on the grounds of the Washington Monument to around 300,000 people.
 During this time many Unification Church members left school and careers to devote their full-time to church work.
 "Mobile fundraising teams" (often called MFT) were set up to raise money for church projects, sometimes giving candy or flowers in exchange for donations.
 Members considered fund raising to be a source of both spiritual and practical training for future activities.